wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-dataverse-table-structure/includes/3-exercise.md

     - **Searchable:** *Yes*

-1. In the bottom right, click **Save Table**, to ensure your changes are saved.
+1. In the bottom right, Select **Save Table**, to ensure your changes are saved.